MarcWong/UDD/readme.md

 **/visualization** ```visualization result```
 ```
 you can name your directories arbitrarily.
-Just keep it corresponds to envs in main.m
+Just keep them corresponded to envs in main.m
 ```